 I don’t mean to be sexist, but in my experience it’s always women.
 People will see you as a beautiful person if you are considerate and thoughtful, so you can save your make-up for later then.

-I can hear the loud YES in your mind, but still, you will be astonished by the terrible parking skill of Sabah drivers in Kopi-O Lesen Facebook.
+I can hear the loud YES in your mind.
 Do these selfish motorists think their fathers own the road?

 Pic: hogging two… no, three parking spots